MoezLabiadh/streamlit-bears-bc/README.md

 # streamlit-bears-bc
-A web application of Bear Obserations in BC
+A web application of Bear Observations in BC